 What are the most common business travel scams?

-Here are a few tried-and-true tourist scams you may encounter as a business traveler, both online and off.
+Here are a few scams you may encounter as a business traveler, both online and off.

 Flight scams

-Apart from phishing emails requesting payment for international flights, a common type of flight scam preys on those booking last-minute travel.
-In this case, selling plane tickets to business travelers that have been purchased with stolen credit cards.
-When you arrive at the airport, you’ll then find out the booking has been cancelled.
+Besides phishing emails requesting payment for international flights, a common type of flight scam preys on those booking last-minute travel.
+For example, this could involve selling plane tickets purchased with stolen credit cards to business travelers.
+When you arrive at the airport, you find out the booking has been canceled.

-How to avoid: Only purchase airline tickets through legitimate, trusted sites, either directly from the airline or a reputable platform like Booking.com for Business.
+How to avoid this: Only purchase airline tickets through legitimate, trusted sites – either directly from the airline or a reputable platform like Booking.com for Business.

 Fake booking websites

-The internet is littered with fake websites designed to mimic legitimate hotel chains, travel agencies, and booking aggregators.
-They’ll look nearly identical to the authentic article, with only a small change to the URL.
-For example, the domain may be different, such as .net or .co rather than .com.
+The Internet is full of fake websites designed to resemble legitimate hotel chains, travel agencies, and booking aggregators.
+They look almost identical to the real thing, with only a small change to the URL – for example, the domain may be “.net” or “.co” instead of “.com.”

-How to avoid: Always verify the URL, ensuring it’s secure with a padlock icon and HTTPS (not just HTTP).
-Read reviews online from third-party platforms like Google before booking.
+How to avoid this: Always verify the URL by making sure it has a padlock icon and includes HTTPS (not just HTTP).
+Read online reviews from third-party platforms like Google before booking.

 Fake travel agencies

-When business travel agencies go bankrupt, fraudsters rush in and target their roster of corporate clients.
-The fraudsters will send out phishing emails requesting sensitive booking details and passwords.
-They may also call or text business travelers offering refunds for upcoming travel, if only you send your company’s bank information first and confirm associated account passwords.
+When business travel agencies go bankrupt, scammers rush in to target their roster of corporate clients.
+They send out phishing emails requesting sensitive booking details and passwords.
+They may also call or text business travelers offering refunds for upcoming travel if you send your company’s bank info and confirm account passwords.

-How to avoid: Verify email addresses for inconsistencies, never open unsolicited links or attachments, and be wary of emails filled with grammatical errors.
-Always use dedicated business travel platforms such as Booking.com for Business with verified credentials and report any suspicious communications to your company’s IT department for follow-up.
+How to avoid this: Verify email addresses for inconsistencies, never open unsolicited links or attachments, and watch out for emails full of grammatical errors.
+Always use dedicated business travel platforms with verified credentials such as Booking.com for Business, and report any suspicious communications to your company’s IT department.

 Visa and passport scams

-As with fraudulent booking websites, some digital scammers target business travelers with sites claiming to issue official travel documents.
-These will spoof official government sources.
+As with fraudulent booking websites, some digital scammers target business travelers claiming to issue official travel documents.
+These sites will spoof official government sources.

-How to avoid: Visas and relevant travel documents will usually be arranged by your company’s corporate travel planning team, who will have the correct contact information.
-If you need to renew your own passport, look at the URL carefully to make sure you’re on a valid government website.
+How to avoid this: Visas and travel documents will usually be arranged by your company’s corporate travel planning team, who will have the correct contact info.
+If you need to renew your own passport, look at the URL carefully to make sure you’re on a legitimate government website.
 You can also contact your embassy or visit the passport office in person to receive your documents.

 International credit card fraud